ETCO Code of Ethics and Conduct

 Single paragraph.
-This Code does not replace or overlap with the respective codes of ethics, compliance rules and / or any other behavioral guidelines of the same nature already existing and applicable to each of the ETCO associates as companies and entities, legally and economically autonomous, that already accept ETCO's principles and mission in their daily behavior.
+This Code does not replace or overlap with the respective codes of ethics, compliance rules and / or any other behavioral guidelines of the same nature already existing and applicable to each of the ETCO members as companies and entities, legally and economically autonomous, that already accept ETCO's principles and mission in their daily behavior.

 Chapter III - Rules of Conduct

 Art.
 4 - The essential duties of all ETCO associates, representatives and employees are:

 I - Behave with courtesy, urbanity, attention and promptness in dealing with people.

 II - Do not discriminate, in their activities, any person or group due to their race, color, gender, age, religion, political or ideological position, nationality or marital status.